Single-Ply Membrane vs SPF Roofing Systems

-Fundamentals: Single-Ply Membrane vs SPF Roofing
+What is the Difference Between Single-Ply Membrane vs SPF Roofing?

 Single-Ply Membrane: There are 2 main types of Single-Ply Membrane, Ethylene Propylene Diene Terpolymer (EPDM) and Thermoplastic Polyolefin (TPO).
-These are both essentially rubber roofs that are made up of different chemicals, are applied differently and have different energy efficiency ratings.
+These are both essentially rubber roofs that are made up of different chemicals, are applied differently, and have different energy efficiency ratings.
 However, they are both made up of rubber and synthetic sheets which are adhered to the insulation chemically or ballasted to provide a protective layer.

 Spray Polyurethane Foam (SPF) Roofing: SPF roofing is applied by spraying on.
-It’s basically a type of closed cell plastic foam that expands to create a solid layer across an existing roof.
+It’s basically a type of closed-cell plastic foam that expands to create a solid layer across an existing roof.
 Spray polyurethane foam is a well-known roofing option that has been around for decades.

-Installation: Single-Ply Membrane vs SPF Roofing
+How to Install Single-Ply Membrane vs SPF Roofing?

 Spray Polyurethane Foam (SPF) Roofing: The first step in applying SPF is to thoroughly clean the roof of all contaminants, which includes all dirt and debris.
 Next, a layer of polyurethane foam is applied.
 This is made by combining two specific liquids, and the foam is applied via a spray.
 It then expands and forms a solid surface.
 This will get a layer of acrylic coating with embedded granules or elastomeric silicone in multiple layers.
 SPF combines insulating and protective qualities in one material for fast application.